Chapter 18.06

 E. Agriculture/Horticulture.
 Commercial agriculture shall be limited to any site within any residential district with five acres or more of land; retail sales shall be allowed only if specifically addressed as a part of an approved use permit.
 Nurseries and greenhouses shall be used only for propagating and cultivating of plants and cut flowers; provided, that no retail sales shall be allowed, and the site shall be a minimum of one acre.

 3. Entirely Within.
 A home occupation shall be conducted entirely within a building, either the main residence or an accessory building, and shall occupy no more than five hundred square feet of floor area.
-No outdoor storage of materials or supplies shall be permitted in conjunction with the home occupation.
+No outdoor storage of materials or supplies shall be allowed in conjunction with the home occupation.

 4. No Visibility.
 The existence of a home occupation shall not be apparent beyond the boundaries of the site, and no home occupation shall involve the use of a sign, nor the display of products visible from the street.